bit-broker/website/content/en/docs/getting-started/install-k8s.md

 ### Local Kubernetes Installation

-In the section we will explore how to you can use our pre-prepared Helm charts to install a complete BitBroker instance on your local machine.
+In the section, we will explore how to you can use our pre-prepared Helm charts to install a complete BitBroker instance on your local machine.
 These charts will be downloaded directly from [Docker Hub](https://hub.docker.com/search?q=bbkr).

 {{% alert color="warning" %}}
 This type of install is suitable for _development purposes_ only.